You are here: Urology Textbook > Penis > Sexually transmitted diseases > Syphilis > Pathogen and symptoms

 - Dermatologic symptoms: skin rash (maculopapular, papulo, pustulo or squamous types of rash).
 Many dermatologic diseases can be imitated.

-- Condyloma lata: painless warts or moist erosions in the genital and perianal region [fig. Condyloma lata in secondary syphilis].
+- Condyloma lata: painless warts or moist erosions in the genital and perianal region.
 The lesions contain Treponema pallidum and are highly infectious.

 Serologic evidence for syphilis without any signs of infection is called latent syphilis.
 If the initial infection of syphilis is suspected to be within the last two years, early latent syphilis is probable.
 If the initial infection is suspected to have occurred more than two years ago, late latent syphilis is diagnosed.